• Skip to main content

 Hand pouring syrup over a stack of pancakes.

-This is the perfect sweet potato pancake recipes and guarantees a satisfying breakfast or dinner any night of the week.
+This is the perfect sweet potato pancake recipe and guarantees a satisfying breakfast or dinner any night of the week.
 For years, it's been my go-to recipe for pancakes - I prefer a big stack of these over traditional buttermilk pancakes any day!

 These sweet potato pancakes are: